surya-veer/unsupervised_learning/README.md

 2) Final output file is "final.csv" which contains unique members. (as predicted by the model)

 # DRAWBACKS
-Could not add weights to some columns such that training improves.
+1) Could not add weights to some columns such that training improves.
 Therefore, accuracy score is less but not too below the mark.
+2) Inefficient preprocessing of textual data.

 # FUTURE WORK
 In order to make the process more efficient: